miktim/RESTup/RESTup_server_v1.3_61100-EN.md

 #### 1. Purpose

-RESTup - JavaSE/6 HTTP server provides a RESTful API to the console applications of the operating system (hereinafter referred to as services).
+RESTup - JavaSE/6 HTTP server provides the RESTful API to the operating system console applications (hereinafter referred to as services).
-Interaction with the server is performed according to the following general scheme:
+The following general pattern is used to communicate with the server:
-- get a list of services (GET), determine the URI of the service;
+- get the list of services (GET), define service URI;
-- create a task for the service (POST), get a URI for the job files;
+- create a service job (POST), get the URI for the job files;
-- transfer job file(s) (PUT);
+- submit the job file(s) (PUT);
 - execute a parameterized job (POST), get the URI of the result files;
-- get a list of result files (GET);
+- get the list of result files (GET);
 - get the result file(s) (GET);
 - delete the job and associated files (DELETE).